maroun96/BCD-vision/README.md

 python main.py --dataset MNIST --optim CD --lr 0.25 --n_block 1000 --batch_size 200
 ```

-## How ro reproduce our results ?
+## How to reproduce the results ?

-To reproduce all our results, you need to run the code below.
-In addition to the outpus listed above, it will also output a summary of all experiments at the end.
+To reproduce the results, you need to run the code below.
+In addition to the outputs listed above, it will also output a summary of all experiments at the end.
 You can find all plots in the `plots` folder.

 ```
 python main.py --dataset MNIST --optim CD --lr 0.25 --epochs 100 --run_all